department-of-veterans-affairs/vets-website/content/pages/employment/job-seekers/federal-employment.md

 </div>

 The federal job-application process is very detailed compared with most civilian organizations.
-Federal positions are listed, with very few exceptions, on [USAJobs](http://www.usajobs.gov).
+Federal positions are listed, with very few exceptions, on the USA Jobs site. <br> [Visit USAJobs](http://www.usajobs.gov).

-One-on-one assistance in applying for federal jobs is available at local [Employment Centers](https://www.doleta.gov/usworkforce/onestop/onestopmap.cfm).
-You can also go to [Feds Hire Vets](http://www.fedshirevets.gov) for tips on applying for federal positions.
+One-on-one assistance in applying for federal jobs is available at local Employment Centers.<br> [Find Employment Centers by state](https://www.doleta.gov/usworkforce/onestop/onestopmap.cfm). <br>
+You can also get tips on applying for federal positions by going to <br> [Feds Hire Vets](http://www.fedshirevets.gov).

 <div itemscope itemtype="http://schema.org/Question">